-At NY Civil Engineering, we believe that before we ask for anything, we must give back to our clients and future clients.
+At NY Civil Engineering, we believe that before we ask anything, we must first give to our clients and future clients.
 That's why we've answered our most frequently asked questions below.

 So...What is Stormwater Management?

 Stormwater Management is the process of transporting stormwater runoff and overland flows impacting a site from the property into an adequately designed network of pipes, rainwater tanks, absorption systems or on-site detention systems.
 'Blueprints' of pipes, pits, rainwater tanks, OSD tanks and other infrastructure are called 'Stormwater Management Plans'.
 These plans are generally necessary for every residential, industrial and commercial development across Sydney.

 NY Civil Engineering provides quality Stormwater Management Plans using the industry's best practice AutoCAD drafting software.
 Our experience with Local Council's across Sydney allow us to deliver our projects in record time and with a high level of detail.

 What is On Site Detention (OSD) and why do I need it?

 On Site Detention is the temporary storage of water on a property before allowing it to discharge into the downstream waterway.
 The reason behind it is, as more and more area becomes urbanised and goes from being previous vegetated to impervious paved area, less and less water is absorbed into the ground, and more water leaves the site as runoff.
 As cities develop, this increase in runoff on a large scale can cause flooding of downstream and low-lying areas, as the increased volume of runoff has to go somewhere.
 OSD is a way of slowing the runoff down by temporarily storing it on private property and releasing it in a controlled manner.
 Almost every Council in Greater Sydney requires OSD to be implemented on developments of differing sizes.
 OSD storage can come in the form of below ground tanks, above ground vegetated basins or above ground rainwater tanks, depending on the respective Council Controls.